clearlinux/clear-linux-documentation/source/clear-linux/guides/maintenance/fix-broken-install.rst

       We'll use `/dev/sda3/` as the root partition example.

    #.
-Next, mount it.
+Next, mount the partition to the `/mnt` folder.

       .. code-block:: bash

          sudo mount /dev/sda3 /mnt

 #.
-Verify that you mounted the correct root partition by checking the list
+Verify that you mounted the correct root partition by checking for some
-   of bundles that you installed on it.
+   files commonly found on |CL| systems.

    .. code-block:: bash

+      cat /mnt/usr/lib/os-release
-      ls /usr/share/clear/bundles
+      ls /mnt/usr/share/clear/bundles

 #.
 Next, run swupd to fix any issues on the target system.